Key regulatory themes and messages

 Product governance

-Although product governance rules have existed for many European firms since 2018, there is mounting evidence that they are not being implemented or supervised effectively.
-Therefore, we are seeing consultations on enhancements to (and/or reinforcement of) the rules.
-This is likely to result in firms needing to develop further existing process and procedures.
+Although product governance rules have existed for UK and EU firms since 2018, there is growing evidence that they are not being implemented or supervised effectively.
+Consultations on enhancements to and/or reinforcement of rules will result in firms needing to develop or embed their existing process and procedures further.

 Read more